 They may just have BBC One, ITV, BBC Two and that’s it.
-There are d/Deaf people that are not getting access to the BBC News channel, so how are they getting their information?
+There are deaf people that are not getting access to the BBC News channel, so how are they getting their information?

 They may well have received Boris Johnson’s letter and be thinking, “I might get this.
 What’s that?”
 They may well be thinking, “What’s going on in the world?”

-I mean, I can’t imagine for those d/Deaf people what they must be going through.
+I mean, I can’t imagine for those deaf people what they must be going through.
 That’s why this issue urgently needs to be addressed.

 This can’t be put on the back burner.
 This isn’t something that we need a consultation on in two or three weeks time, we need to be actioning it now, right now.

 We are in a national emergency situation.
 I said it before, I’m going to say it again, there’s 87,000 BSL-using Deaf people in this country.
 They really need their access, which is why I’ve been banging on and promoting that hashtag on a daily basis.